The Ultimate Glossary of Proofreading and Editing Terms

 Line Editing

-Line editing provides a level of editing somewhere between substantive and copy editing.
-While it is sometimes conflated with copy editing, it focuses less on the mechanical aspects of writing (e.g. spelling, grammar, punctuation) and more on style and phrasing.
+A level of editing that focuses on the style, tone, and phrasing of sentences to improve readability and flow.
+Line editing falls somewhere between substantive and copy editing.
+While it is sometimes conflated with copy editing, it focuses on more than just the mechanical aspects of writing (e.g., spelling, grammar, punctuation).

 Macro